-Customs is an official organism from the public administration, which is charge of controlling of what comes into and goes out of a country.
+Customs is a public administration authority, which is in charge of controlling of what comes into and goes out of a country.
 They conduct fiscal, security, and health controls as well as international trading statistics.

-The responsibilities of customs authorities can be resumed in:
+The responsibilities of customs authorities can be summarised in:

-- Making sure no illegal or prohibited goods comes into the country.
+- Making sure no illegal or prohibited goods enters the country.

-- Making sure that government receives taxes for goods that are subject to duties and taxes.
+- Making sure that governments receive taxes for goods that are subject to duties and taxes.

-Every country has customs rules that are different in a way or another.
+Every country has customs rules that are different in one way or another.
 They are usually located on the border, coasts and airports for the most part.